 Knights are Dramatic!
 Theater for budding readers, writers, directors and performer

 ($350/14 weeks, Wednesdays)

 Here Ye!
 Hear Ye!
 Lords and ladies of the Grammar School are invited to use their natural dramatic skills to read, write, create and perform plays based on the classic collection of Aesop’s Fables, Aesop was a Greek storyteller credited with a number of stories now collectively known as Aesop’s Fables.
 These classic works of literature provide students an opportunity to connect with moral lessons and virtues in Aesop’s stories and learn how to communicate them to each other and to an audience.
 Mrs. Griffin is a reading specialist who loves reader’s theater in class and has produced “Bible Stories for Children” for My Life Speaks in Haiti.
 She is passionate about helping students grow their love for reading through literature, story and drama.
-Mrs. Griffin has four amazing children, including her daughter currently in Africa working for Africa New Life building the Kingdom through child-sponsorship and education.
+Mrs. Griffin has four amazing children.
+Register here.

 Behind the Museum Door